Wall Street’s Continued Self Delusion

 Monarchies don't last forever

-Like most people who have to give self-evaluations and the old saw that “A lawyer who has himself for a client is a fool,” Wall Street and the broader financial services industry does not understand that it is considered part of the problem of financial inequality by the majority of Americans.
+Like most people who have to give self-evaluations and the old saw that “A lawyer who has himself for a client is a fool,” Wall Street and the broader financial services industry do not understand that it is considered part of the problem of economic inequality by most Americans.

-While they spend millions on public relations, and I was a beneficiary of those budgets for many years, Wall Street does not understand that the wealth gap, stagnant real wages, an incessant effort by established political parties to create a population in constant debt and financial insecurity going well into retirement, does not make them popular.
+While they spend millions on public relations, and I was a beneficiary of those budgets for many years, Wall Street does not understand that the wealth gap, stagnant real wages, and an incessant effort by established political parties to create a population in constant debt and financial insecurity going well into retirement do not make them popular.

-The recent poll by Bloomberg billionaires more than they are admired (53% to 31%), while only 31% consider corporate Wall Street executives as trustworthy and favorable.
-This is certainly no surprise after the 2008 recession, resulting housing crisis and most importantly, the fact that no Wall Street executives were prosecuted for their mismanagement and potential frauds.
+In a recent poll by Bloomberg, billionaires are more than they are admired (53% to 31%), while only 31% consider corporate Wall Street executives trustworthy and favorable.
+This is undoubtedly no surprise after the 2008 recession, the resulting housing crisis, and, most importantly, the fact that no Wall Street executives were prosecuted for their mismanagement and potential fraud.
 Oddly, if Bush or Obama had prosecuted these executives, the popular rating of Wall Street would be much higher.
 Justice has a way of doing that.

 Instead, Wall Street has tried half-heartedly to explain itself, but these efforts have misfired.
 The most recent example happened when JPMorgan Chase & Co.
 CEO Jamie Dimon railed against media coverage of the firm’s bond trading results.
-In the call, he said reporters should focus on the major issues facing the nation faces rather than solely on bond trading profits.
+In the call, he said reporters should focus on the nation’s major issues rather than solely on bond trading profits.
 Dimon has a valid point, but borrowing the famous line from Tonto, Dimon speaks with a forked tongue.

-If JPMorgan Chase, as one of the nation’s largest political contributors it contributed 67% to Republicans and 33% to Democrats in 2016, according to Open Secrets), thinks the nation’s political priorities (the need for infrastructure, tax reform and education) are upside down, Dimon should become more reflective and consider that the proposals for tax and health care reform and beating back pro-investor regulations will largely benefit Wall Street (i.e. the top 2%) more than the average American.
+If JPMorgan Chase, as one of the nation’s most significant political contributors it contributed 67% to Republicans and 33% to Democrats in 2016, according to Open Secrets), thinks the nation’s political priorities (the need for infrastructure, tax reform and education) are upside down, Dimon should become more reflective and consider that the proposals for tax and health care reform and beating back pro-investor regulations will primarily benefit Wall Street (i.e. the top 2%) more than the average American.

-This disconnect between the wealthy and the masses are age old.
+This disconnect between the wealthy and the masses is age-old.
 Ask the Romanoff’s, Napoleon III, King Pōmare V of Tahiti, King Carlos I of Portugal, King Farouk I of Egypt, and the 142 other monarchies that have been abolished in the and 21st Centuries.

-And while the U.S. is certainly not a monarchy, it’s clear the direct link between the electorate and their elected representatives has short circuited.
+And while the U.S. is certainly not a monarchy, the direct link between the electorate and their elected representatives has short-circuited.
 And this has been aggravated by the financial industry’s myopic efforts to correct the situation.
 Many of these efforts are well-intentioned.

-Instead, Mercer takes the safe corporate route of addressing the “long term savings gap” that exists due longer life spans, combined with lower birth rates; lack of easy access to pensions and savings products; the inability of individuals to assume greater financial responsibility in retirement; and gender imbalances in long-term-savings.
+Instead, Mercer takes the safe corporate route of addressing the “long-term savings gap” that exists due to longer life spans, combined with lower birth rates, lack of easy access to pensions and savings products, the inability of individuals to assume greater financial responsibility in retirement; and gender imbalances in long-term-savings.
 To Mercer’s credit, the paper does address the lack of trust in financial markets and products, but it falls short of advocating for a political and regulatory solution.

-And this is the problem Wall Street faces as it seeks to balance its own interests, including that of the U.S. financial system and neo-liberal political policies against current realities that are decidedly anti-average American.
+This is the problem Wall Street faces as it seeks to balance its own interests, including those of the U.S. financial system and neoliberal political policies, against current realities that are decidedly anti-average American.

-A corporation, like an entire industry or a person, cannot diagnose themselves.
-It’s unfortunate there are not more Wall Street CEO’s like Dimon, but not if they intentionally fail to diagnose the entire problem from the bottom-up, not the top-down, including their own central role in the crisis, the effort is futile.
+Like an entire industry or person, a corporation cannot diagnose itself.
+Unfortunately, there are not more Wall Street CEOs like Dimon.
+Still, the effort is futile if they intentionally fail to diagnose the entire problem from the bottom up, not the top down, including their central role in the crisis.

-This is how the Fed wrings its hands over stagnant wage gains, yet it cannot address how Alan Greenspan famously made the repeated decision during his 19-year tenure as Fed chairman that rising wages would contribute to inflation.
-Whether that was influenced by his affinity for the egocentric philosophy of Ayn Rand or real fed policy is debatable, but the end result is not.
-The reality is that political institutions and corporations do not like to discuss their own histories and how they contributed to past atrocities or current problems.
+This is how the Fed wrings its hands over stagnant wage gains.
+Yet, it cannot address how Alan Greenspan famously made the repeated decision during his 19-year tenure as Fed chairman that rising wages would contribute to inflation.
+Whether that was influenced by his affinity for the selfish philosophy of Ayn Rand or actual fed policy is debatable, but the result is not.
+The reality is that political institutions and corporations do not like to discuss their histories and how they contributed to past atrocities or current problems.

 Previous articleFidelity Title Insurance to Block Coverage of Cannabis Properties